What Treatments a Cosmetologist Can And Can’t Perform?

 If you live in states like Texas, your basic cosmetologist or esthetician license will allow you to perform these procedures.
 However, states like Iowa require microdermabrasion certificates in addition to your license.

-If you live in a state that does require specialized training and a certificate, don’t worry!
+If you live in a state that require specialized training and a certificate, don’t worry!
 Most courses only take one to two days, and provide both theory and hands-on training.

 If you’re confused as to what your state requires, you can always call your state board and they will point you in the right direction.